burlachenkok/burlachenkok.github.io/_posts/2024-12-20-extra-comments-in-dcgd-permk-aes.md

 ---
 layout: post
-title: Extra Comments on the Paper Federated Learning is Better with Non-Homomorphic Encryption
+title: Additional Insights on - Federated Learning is Better with Non-Homomorphic Encryption
 published: true
 ---